 How does a customer spell ‘satisfaction”?
 I-N-S-T-A-N-T.

 And as it turns out, customer satisfaction and instant gratification go hand in hand.
 And Progressive Web Apps (PWAs) are synonymous with instant services.
-For the starters, PWAs ensure instant push notifications, instant shopping, instant updates and so on; not to mention, PWAs could be instantly development using your existing website code.
+For starters, PWAs ensure instant push notifications, instant shopping, instant updates and so on; not to mention, PWAs could be instantly developed using your existing website code.

 The best news: They could be developed at cost-effective rates as opposed to mobile apps.